ak9999/hadamard-opencl/README.md

 # Vector Multiplication Demo with OpenCL

-This program creates two arrays of equal sizes and performs a bitwise OR operation on both to assign values to a new array 'result'.
+This program takes advantage of the GPU by using a OpenCL kernel to perform the multiplication.

 The contents of all 3 arrays are printed to the terminal.